How to Ask Your Boss for a Promotion

 If you’re not sure how direct communication will be received, we’ve prepared a compelling but indirect script that doesn’t use the word “promotion”:

 Thank you for taking the time to talk with me today.
-I wanted to discuss my career path in [company name].
+I wanted to discuss my career path at [company name].

 I’ve been working here for [time period], and I’ve enjoyed my time here.
 I appreciate the learning opportunities and feel attached to the company’s values and goals.

-In the past [time period] I’ve taken on more responsibilities, such as [specific responsibilities].
-I’ve also had success in all of my projects, such as [specific projects].
+In the past [time period], I’ve taken on increased responsibilities, such as [specific responsibilities].
+I’ve also had success in all of my projects, most notably [specific projects].

-I would love the opportunity to grow even further and expand my knowledge and experience.
-I value your insight, and any guidance you have on how I can further expand my career is welcome.
+I would love the opportunity to grow even further and expand my skills and experience.
+I value your insight, so any guidance you can offer on how I can further expand my career is welcome.

 Script on how to ask for a promotion in an email